Gordon Murray: Other projects

 Murray independently designed the Rocket, an ultra-lightweight, open cockpit roadster powered by a 1-litre motorcycle engine, which has an appearance similar to that of a 60's era Grand Prix car.
 Looking like a single-seater, it could accommodate a passenger in tandem with the driver, the second seat located beneath a removable cover.
 The Rocket was built by former racing driver Chris Craft at the Light Car Company.

-In September 2016 it was announced that Murray had been appointed to develop the OX truck, a flat pack low-cost vehicle, for the British charity Global Vehicle Trust (GVT).
+In September 2016, it was announced that Murray had been appointed to develop the OX truck, a flat pack low-cost vehicle, for the British charity Global Vehicle Trust (GVT).
 GVT founded OX Delivers to utilise the design to make last-mile transport more accessible and reliable in emerging markets.
 Murray created four experimental prototypes; XP1-XP4.
 XP2, XP3, and XP4 are owned by OX Delivers, with one of the vehicles having been converted to a fully-electric truck.
 OX then went on to build 2 more electric trucks adapting the original design for EV use.
 XP1 is owned by Murray for his private collection.

-From 2015, Murray collaborated with TVR to design the upcoming TVR models, with the TVR Griffith released in 2017.
+From 2015, Murray collaborated with TVR to design the upcoming TVR models, with the TVR Griffith prototype unveiled in 2017, though the car has yet to enter full production.